nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 ## Introduction

 In this section, you will be installing NGINX Plus Ingress Controller in your AKS cluster using manifest files.
-You will be then checking and verifying the Ingress Controller is running.You will also configure the Azure services to provide a Public IP address, so that your Ingress Controller is accessible over the open Internet. `Warning, there are no security measures in place during this Workshop, do not do this for production workloads without proper Security protections`.
+You will be then checking and verifying the Ingress Controller is running.
+You will also configure the Azure services to provide a Public IP address, so that your Ingress Controller is accessible over the open Internet. `Warning, there are no security measures in place during this Workshop, do not do this for production workloads without proper Security protections`.

 Finally, you are going to use the NGINX Plus Dashboard to monitor both NGINX Plus Ingress Controller as well as our backend applications.
 This is a great feature to allow you to watch and triage any potential issues with NGINX Plus Ingress controller as well as any issues with your backend applications.
 <br/>